 The recipe below is a perfect protein smoothie drink that you can change up by adding one or two more ingredients:

-- It is packed with nutrients my body craves after a good workout and gives me enough natural energy to kick off the day.
+- It is packed with nutrients my body craves after a good workout, giving me enough natural energy to kick off the day.

 - It also contains the necessary amount of fiber to keep me regular.
-Let's face it, folks, having one or two smooth bathroom brakes a day is essential.
+Let's face it, folks; having one or two smooth bathroom breaks daily is essential.

 - hemp seeds,